vicc/chameleon/README.md

 ### Xcode Quick Help Documentation ![New](http://i.imgur.com/BX3b9ES.png)

-Chameleon's documentation, while written as clearly and concisely as possible (Thank [Asia](https://github.com/aekwan) for that!), may still render some slightly confused.
+Chameleon's documentation, while written as clearly and concisely as possible may still render some slightly confused.
 But don't fret!
 Staying true to our vision of simplifying the entire color process, we added Xcode Quick Help's Documentation Support!
 Simply highlight a Chameleon method or tap it with three fingers to find out more about what it is and what it does!

 <p align="center">
   <img src="http://i.imgur.com/p4KkQ9X.png" alt="Xcode Quick Help Documentation"/>